mehulthakkar1/StaticMap.Net/README.md

 # StaticMap.Net
-A dll to generate static map
+A library to generate static map